iliyanNikolaev/iliyanNikolaev/README.md

 👋 Hi there!
-I'm Iliyan, JavaScript WEB developer, currently improving my skills at the Software Academy - [SoftUni](https://softuni.bg/).
+I'm Iliyan, JavaScript WEB developer and Master's student in Electronics at Technical University of Gabrovo.

 🔧 **Tech Stack**:
 - Front-End: JavaScript, HTML, CSS, React, jQuery